 -

-United Nations Principles for Responsible Investment ↗The United Nations Principles for Responsible Investment (PRI) is the world’s leading responsible investor collaboration.
-It supports its signatories to incorporate environmental, social and governance (ESG) factors into their investment and ownership decisions.
+Principles for Responsible Investment ↗The United Nations Principles for Responsible Investment (PRI) is the world’s leading responsible investor collaboration.
+It supports its signatories to incorporate ESG factors into their investment and ownership decisions.
 Signatories commit to follow PRI’s six principles and report annually on their progress through the PRI Reporting Framework.
-Dream Unlimited, with the support from Dream Impact, became a signatory to the PRI in 2021 and will report on its responsible investment activities starting in 2023.
+Dream Unlimited, on behalf of the Dream group of companies, became a signatory to the PRI in 2021, and completed the inaugural submission in 2023.

 -